-Please see "What's New" - Murray for current days and hours of operation.
-They rent boats on a first come basis only, no reservations.
-They do have California state fishing licenses for sale.
-There is bait available - shiners, crawdads, nightcrawlers, meal worms and wax worms.
-Patrons can use credit cards for boat rentals and other purchases, but permits are cash only.
+Please see "What's New - Murray" for current days and hours of operation.
+They rent boats on a first-come basis only, no reservations.
+They do have California State fishing licenses for sale.
+There is bait available - shiners, crawdads, night crawlers, mealworms and wax worms.
+Patrons can use credit cards for boat rentals and other purchases.
+Permits are cash only.